-Purchasing supplies over the Internet started in the mid-1990s when the first sourcing software -- predecessors to today’s e-sourcing software -- brought buyers and sellers together in virtual marketplaces.
+Purchasing supplies over the Internet started in the mid-1990s when the sourcing software -- predecessors to today’s e-sourcing software -- brought buyers and sellers together in virtual marketplaces.
 The idea was that by aggregating their purchases of so-called indirect goods and services, manufacturers could get volume discounts and be in a stronger position to negotiate better prices.

 But with most of the easy money already being saved on such commodity items as office supplies, manufacturers must use more advanced techniques to achieve further gains, analysts say.
 So vendors have added strategic sourcing tools to help companies incorporate factors like supplier risk and environmental compliance into such critical business processes as new product development.

-Although some manufacturers have extended their sourcing processes to direct inputs such as raw materials and subassemblies, “companies are still learning to understand that their sourcing strategy can make or break their company,” said Mickey North Rizza, research director at Gartner Inc.
+Although some manufacturers have their sourcing processes to direct inputs such as raw materials and subassemblies, “companies are still learning to understand that their sourcing strategy can make or break their company,” said Mickey North Rizza, research director at Gartner Inc.

 What is e-sourcing software?